The Scientific Meaning of the Terms

 Lay people often misinterpret the language used by scientists.
 And for that reason, they sometimes draw the wrong conclusions as to what the scientific terms mean.

 Three such terms that are often used interchangeably are “scientific law,” “hypothesis,” and “theory.”

 In layman’s terms, if something is said to be “just a theory,” it usually means that it is a mere guess, or is unproved.
 It might even lack credibility.
 But in scientific terms, a theory implies that something has been proven and is generally accepted as being true.

 Here is what each of these terms means to a scientist:

-Scientific Law: This is a statement of fact meant to explain, in concise terms, an action or set of actions.
-It is generally accepted to be true and univseral, and can sometimes be expressed in terms of a single mathematical equation.
+This is a statement of fact meant to describe, in concise terms, an action or set of actions.
+It is generally accepted to be true and universal, and can sometimes be expressed in terms of a single mathematical equation.
 Scientific laws are similar to mathematical postulates.
 They don’t really need any complex external proofs; they are accepted at face value based upon the fact that they have always been observed to be true.

 Specifically, scientific laws must be simple, true, universal, and absolute.
 They represent the cornerstone of scientific discovery, because if a law ever did not apply, then all science based upon that law would collapse.

 Some scientific laws, or laws of nature, include the law of gravity, Newton’s laws of motion, the laws of thermodynamics, Boyle’s law of gases, the law of conservation of mass and energy, and Hook’s law of elasticity.

 This is an educated guess based upon observation.
 It is a rational explanation of a single event or phenomenon based upon what is observed, but which has not been proved.
 Most hypotheses can be supported or refuted by experimentation or continued observation.